 “(1) When a decree of divorce is granted on the ground of the irretrievable break-down of marriage the court may make an order that the patrimonial benefits of the marriage be forfeited by one party in favour of the other, either wholly or in part, if the court, having regard to the duration of the marriage, the circumstances which gave rise to the break-down thereof and any substantial misconduct on the part of either of the parties, is satisfied that, if the order for forfeiture is not made, the one party will in relation to the other be unduly benefited.”

-In terms of the Act the courts should grant a An Order in terms of Section 9 of the Divorce Act, whereby the Court orders that one divorcing party forfeits a portion of the joint estate or accrual in favour of the other party. in circumstances where, if the order is not granted, one party will be unduly benefited in relation to the other party.
+In terms of the Act the courts should grant a forfeiture order in circumstances where, if the order is not granted, one party will be unduly benefited in relation to the other party.
 Courts have to consider three factors before granting a forfeiture order:

 · The duration of the marriage;